Information-theoretic bounds on quantum advantage in machine learning: Machine learning settings

 The quantum ML setting is strictly more powerful than the classical ML setting.
-During the prediction phase, the classical ML model is restricted to processing classical data, albeit data obtained by measuring a quantum system during the learning phase.
-In contrast, quantum ML can work directly in the quantum realm.
-The quantum ML has an exponential advantage relative to the classical ML model for some tasks, as we demonstrate in Sec.~\ref{sec:worstcaseprederr}.
+During the prediction phase, classical ML models are restricted to processing classical data, albeit data obtained by measuring a quantum system during the learning phase.
+In contrast, quantum ML models can work directly with the quantum data and perform quantum data processing.
+A quantum ML model can have an exponential advantage relative to classical ML models for some tasks, as we demonstrate in Sec.~\ref{sec:worstcaseprederr}.